 2013-14: Buckles skated in 29 of 32 games for Cornell University in his freshman season.
 He scored 4 goals and was -3 with 34 penalty minutes.
 The Big Red finished fourth in ECAC Hockey and defeated Clarkson in a three-game quarterfinal series before falling to eventual national champion Union, 5-2, in the ECAC Hockey semifinals.

 2014-15: Buckles improved upon a rather pedestrian freshman campaign in 2014-15 with a solid sophomore season.
 He doubled his previous season’s goal total of four to eight goals and also added three assists.
-He finished sixth on Cornell in scoring and was also fourth on the team in penalty minutes with 33.
+He finished sixth on Cornell in scoring and was also fourth on the team with 33 penalty minutes.

 Buckles is a competitor with the prototypical size of a power forward.
 He has a two-way mindset and the necessary tools to make him an effective player.
 Buckles does not stand out in any single skillset, but is a good all-around player who works hard on every shift.